This material must not be used for commercial purposes, or in any hospital or medical facility. Failure to comply may result in legal action.

-- Your child's medicines do not relieve his symptoms.
+- Your child's medicines do not relieve his or her symptoms.

 The above information is an educational aid only.
 It is not intended as medical advice for individual conditions or treatments.
 Talk to your doctor, nurse or pharmacist before following any medical regimen to see if it is safe and effective for you.